ungerj38/ungerj38.github.io/index.md

 **Charley B's**

-A burger and ice cream restaurant where I was responsible for managing the grill during supper rush.
+A burger and ice cream restaurant where with responsibility of managing the grill and supervising the kitchen during supper rush.

 Technical Experience
 --------------------

 Hobbyist Game Development
-    During my summers I have made three games playable to completion and prototyped many more.
-They can be found here.
+    Making three playable games to completion and prototyped many more during the past few summers.

     * A chess survival game where enemy pieces fall onto the board.
-You can capture pieces or convert them to player pieces.
-When you run out of kings the game is over.
+The player can capture pieces or convert them to player pieces.
+When all player kings are gone the game is over.
     * A deckbuilding roguelite which attempts to translate action game mechanics into a turn-based game.
 It takes place in a 3D environment.
     * A Pacman clone with stealth action mechanics added to make it more exciting as well as more complex AI to make the game less predictable for experts.

 Programming Languages
-    * **C#:** This is the language I have used most since starting programming.
-The above games I made are written in this language.
+    * **C#:** 7 years of experience.
+The above games are written in this language.

-    * **Java:** Most of my schoolwork was written in Java.
+    * **Java:** Most schoolwork was written in Java.

-    * **C & C++:** A lesser but still significant extent of my work was written in these languages.
+    * **C & C++:** A lesser but still significant extent of work was written in these languages.

     * Basic knowledge of **Ruby**